Sree077/Sree077/README.md

-# Welcome to My Devfolio Profile!
+# Welcome to My Github Profile!

 ## About Me
 Hello!
 I'm a second-year Computer Science student at AWH Engineering College, Kozhikode, specializing in Django backend development.
 I have a strong passion for solving complex problems using data structures and algorithms.
 My goal is to leverage my skills to create impactful technologies.